 Educating adopters on the importance of microchipping and keeping contact information updated is an important part of a successful microchipping program.
 Petfinder.com and HomeAgain are offering your adopters a discounted registration fee of $10.99.
 This includes lifetime microchip registration and the ability to update contact information at no cost, plus a one-year HomeAgain membership for the adopter which includes additional benefits to keep pets safe.
 And our gift to you is the ability to earn a FREE chip for each one enrolled.

 Your free HomeAgain microchips will be shipped in boxes of 25.
 You can also purchase additional microchips for only $5 each in boxes of 25.
+New participants receive an initial box of 25 microchips FREE!

 – Petfinder Outreach Team